DeadlySquad13/Programming_dotfiles.bootstrap/README.md

 # My dotfiles

-Configure linux workstation using Ansible.
+Configure Unix workstation using Ansible.

 ## Get started
 Use `./bin/dot-bootstrap` (should be executable) to install required packages for